-This post is sponsored by one of my favorite online fabric stores, Fabric.com!
+This post and car seat cover tutorial is sponsored by one of my favorite online fabric stores, Fabric.com!

 I made 5 for this post (FIVE!) and I can’t stop making them!
 Each cover only takes 1 yard of fabric and less than 30 minutes to make from start to finish!
 This stretchy cover is also useful as a nursing cover for mom or shopping cart cover for older babies.
 It’s easy to wash and easy to use.